bridgetmaddison/bridgetmaddisoncbt-site/content/about-me.md

 I have experience of providing Clinical Supervision within the NHS and externally.
 I currently offer Supervision for those interested in building skills within the ACT Model.
-This can be face to face or on Skype or Zoom.
+This can be face to face or on Doxy.me, Skype, or Zoom.

 ## Qualifications